peergum/peergum.github.io/_projects/2016 - mc-roads.markdown

 bought the domain name to go with it.

-The site went relatively fast to build, with the assistance of google APIs for geolocation and routing, and I used Laravel and VueJS for the framework.
+The site went relatively fast to build, with the assistance of google APIs for geolocation and routing, and I used Laravel and Vue.Js for the framework.
 That's when I realized it would be nice to have a tracker on my bike, which led me to jump to my next project, a Motorcycle Tracker.